 ColdFusion (2021 release) introduces an entirely new install experience, with a lightweight zip install option.
 Since it packages only the core CF2021 modules and has a trimmed down JDK, the zip is less than 150 MB, and both deployment and server startup time have been reduced significantly, compared to the full/GUI installer (which is still available).

-Adobe ColdFusion (2021 release) now comes with a revamped, lightweight ZIP installer by which you can install ColdFusion with minimal/core packaging, as well as a package manager to add needed modules.
-The familiar GUI installer also remains available, which installs all modules by default.
-And both installer types are available for the supported operating systems, Linux, MacOS, and Windows.
+Adobe ColdFusion (2021 release) now comes with a revamped, lightweight ZIP deployment/install option by which you can install ColdFusion with minimal/core packaging, as well as a package manager to add needed modules.

-The immediate benefits of this lightweight installer include:
+The immediate benefits of this lightweight deployment/install process include:

-- Reduced size – The size of the installer has been reduced to less than 150 MB for core ColdFusion services, including a JRE.
-Compare this with the GUI installer which is ~1 GB.
+- Reduced size – The size of the zip file has been reduced to less than 150 MB for core ColdFusion services, including a JRE.
+Compare this with the GUI (or command-line) installer which is ~1 GB.

 - Reduced start-up time – The server start–up time has been reduced to ~5 seconds from 20+ seconds in earlier releases.